What Is Intelligence? The Faculty That Guides the Mind What Is Intelligence? The Faculty That Guides the Mind

 • The mind moves

-Without intelligence, the mind keeps moving without understanding.
+Without intelligence, the mind keeps moving without discrimination.

-When both are active, the movements of the mind begin to align.
+When intelligence is active, the movements of the mind begin to align.

 5. The Role of Intelligence in Daily Life